More Rock-and-Roll Suggestions for Rocktober (Because I Love Rock!)

-Some instructors who’ve known me a long time think I prefer electronic music in my indoor cycling classes, and yes, I do love it and I’ll even admit, many of my early playlists (both in my classes as well my profiles as here on ICA) were much more heavy on trance, club, and downtempo styles.
-I still love those styles of electronic music and continue to use them, especially in classes where I want my riders to focus more introspectively on what they are doing, such as in longer sub-threshold interval, mental strength, or mind-body focused rides.
+Some instructors who’ve known me a long time think I prefer electronic music in my indoor cycling classes, and yes, I do love it and I’ll even admit, many of my early playlists (both in my classes as well my profiles as here on ICA) leaned heavily toward trance, club, and downtempo styles of electronic music.
+I still love those styles of music and continue to use them, especially in classes where I want my riders to focus more introspectively on what they are doing, such as in longer sub-threshold intervals, mental strength, or mind-body-focused rides.

-However, I have to admit that I have been using both rock and pop music much more often now (including in my ICA profiles) in lieu of playlists that are heavier on electronic music because I’ve seen a shift in the demographics of my participants over the years, and especially more recently since I moved and am teaching at a club in a bigger city.
-It’s what my riders want—they ask for it specifically.
+However, I have to admit that I have been using rock and pop music much more often now, including in my ICA profiles, primarily because I’ve seen a shift in the demographics of my participants over the years.
+This shift is primarily due to changing demographics among my participants, which became more apparent after my move to a bigger city a few years ago.
+It’s clear that this is what my riders desire—they explicitly request it.
 So I give it to them, while also interspersing tracks they might not know.
 (I’m happy to say I’ve introduced my riders to songs they didn’t think they would like, and they’ve even commented about how much they enjoyed the playlist after class!)

-Nevertheless, I truly am a longtime lover of classic rock music; maybe that’s a function of my age—I think of myself as a child of the 1980s—but it’s also a function of the indisputable fact that ROCK AND ROLL IS PERFECT FOR CYCLING CLASSES in so many ways!
+Now, with that being said, I’ve always been an ardent lover of classic rock music.
+Perhaps it’s a reflection of my age—I consider myself a child of the 1980s—but it’s also an indisputable truth that ROCK AND ROLL IS PERFECT FOR CYCLING CLASSES in countless ways!

-One of the reasons why I like rock music so much for cycling classes is that many tracks have a higher tempo that translates to a cadence range in the 80s and 90s rpm.
-The higher-energy tracks in this tempo range are perfect for high-cadence, hard-driving, high-intensity intervals (and some are good for sprints).
-The guitar and drums of rock music often help you turn those pedals when you start to fatigue and feel like slowing down!
-The less intense songs of this tempo are great for endurance, warm-ups, and recovery tracks.
-You’ll notice that in my examples below.
-This tempo range is a little more challenging to find with current mainstream pop and EDM music (though mainstream hip-hop and indie genres are excepted).
+One of the reasons I’m such a fervent advocate for rock music in cycling classes is that many rock songs boast tempos that translate to cadence ranges in the 80s and 90s rpm.
+The high-energy tracks in this range are ideal for high-cadence, intense intervals (and some are perfect for sprints).
+The energy emanating from the guitars and drums in rock music can be just what you need to keep those pedals turning when fatigue threatens to slow you down.
+Additionally, the less intense songs in this tempo range serve admirably for endurance, warm-up, and recovery tracks.
+You’ll find examples of all of these in the selections below.
+This tempo range is somewhat challenging to find in today’s mainstream pop and EDM music, which tends to hover around the 110–130 bpm range (with hip-hop and indie genres as notable exceptions featuring tempos in the 150–180 bpm range).

-At ICA, we have FOUR bucket playlists with rock-and-roll songs: a classic rock playlist (1960s to 1980s), a modern rock playlist (1990s to present), badass women of rock, and a fun one that has songs about rock and roll or have the words “rock star” or “rock and roll” in the title or lyrics.
-There are over 1,000 great songs good for cycling in those playlists.
+At ICA, we’ve assembled FOUR bucket playlists brimming with rock-and-roll songs: a classic rock playlist spanning the 1960s to the 1980s, a modern rock playlist encompassing the 1990s to the present, a collection celebrating badass women of rock, and a fun playlist housing songs related to rock and roll, or with “rock star” or “rock and roll” in their titles or lyrics.
+These playlists collectively boast over 1,300 fantastic songs perfectly suited for cycling.

 I wanted to share with you a few of my favorite classic rock and modern rock songs that I’ve been using lately and what I do to them: